lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000080</code>
     </p>

-Given a contract or EOA has this permission, it enables it to be able to execute a payload during the execution of another payload.
-A contract would reenter by using `execute(..)` and an EOA would do that through `executeRelayCall(..)`.
+The permission `REENTRANCY` enables a controller to execute a payload during the execution of another payload.

+Depending on if the controller is an EOA or a contract:

+- A contract would reenter by using `execute(..)`
+- an EOA would do that through `executeRelayCall(..)`.

+_Example:_

-E.g. One of the best uses for this permission is the following scenario:
+One of the best uses for this permission is the following scenario:

 1. The ERC725Acccount linked to the Key Manager makes an external call to a _contract A_.
 2. _Contract A_ will make some internal updates using the received data.